mesosphere/marathon/docs/docs/application-basics.md

 Applications are an integral concept in Marathon.
 Each application typically represents a long-running service, of which there would be many instances running on multiple hosts.
 An application instance is called a *task*.
 The *application definition* describes everything needed to start and maintain the tasks.

+**Note:** While Marathon accepts dots in application names, names with dots can prevent proper service discovery behavior.
+If you intend to use a service discovery mechanism, you should not put dots in your application name.

 ## Hello Marathon: An Inline Shell Script